simbathesailor/use-what-changed/README.md

 So the example will debug all the hooks below line containing // uwc-debug-below.

-No need to add any import for use-what-changed. just add a comment //uwc-debug' above your hooks and you should start seeing use-what-changed debug consoles.
+No need to add any import for use-what-changed. just add a comment **uwc-debug** or **uwc-debug-below** above your hooks and you should start seeing use-what-changed debug consoles.
+No more back and forth across files and browser, adding debuggers and consoles.

-Following are the information that the plugin gives without moving back and forth across files and browser.
+Following are the information that the plugin provides:

 **1.** Hook name which it is debugging.